gimseng/game_stats/README.md

 ## Get Data

 For data, it is fortunate to have the [HLTB website](https://www.howlongtobeat.com) which allow users to log playtime and provide ratings.
 At the time of writing (mid Jun, 2020), the website boasts to contain data for 40k games with 200k users.
 This is not a lot in the big data world, however, as far as data analysis goes, this is a good start.
+Since the robots.txt of the website permits all scraping of publicly available data, I am free to do so.
+I will like to thank the www.howlongtobeat.com website for maintaining such a fantastic website and also allowing free scraping of their data.

 For data ETL, I rely heavily Python [requests](https://pypi.org/project/requests/) and [bs4](https://pypi.org/project/beautifulsoup4/) packages to scrap www.howlongtobeat.com.
 Also important is the use of 'Inspect' developer tool on Chrome browser to reverse-engineering the source of data that I need.
-Since the robots.txt of the website permits all scraping of publicly available data, I am free to do so.
-I will like to thank the www.howlongtobeat.com website for maintaining such a fantastic website and also allowing free scraping of their data.
+The tricky part is to learn how to scrap dynamically generated webpages.
+This requires a little AJAX knowledge, which involves sending headers and payload data in using requests.post to extract the dynamically generated html codes.

 The end results are  csv files in [data/raw](data/raw).
 The important ones (for next stage) are: [all_game.csv](data/raw/all_game.csv), [all_play.csv](data/raw/all_play.csv) and [all_user.csv](data/raw/all_usercsv).
 The [all_game.csv](data/raw/all_game.csv) file contains all information related to each such as developer and release dates.
 Meanwhile, the [all_user.csv](data/raw/all_user.csv) file contains all user information (including gender, age and locaitons) while the [all_play.csv](data/raw/all_play.csv) file contains user-provided gameplay information (like playtimes, ratings and platforms).

-For more details on this process, please refer to the [documentation](docs/get_data.md).
+#For more details on this process, please refer to the [documentation](docs/get_data.md).

 ## Explore Data